Shippable/support/README.md

 Service Status
 ===============
-[Jan 5th 2015 11:21am] Docker hub is fully operational and Shippable builds are running.
-Sorry for the inconvenience.

-[Jan 5th 2015 10:49am] Docker hub is currently down and this is resulting in build failures.
-We are actively working on it.
-Thank you for your patience.
+[Feb 23rd 2015 13:19 UTC] Docker hub is currently down and this is resulting in build failures.
 You can find more info here https://status.docker.com/

 Shippable Support
 =================